-Midland County lies along the Tittabawassee River, approximately in the middle of the state's Lower Peninsula.
+Midland County, Michigan lies along the Tittabawassee River, in the middle of the state's Lower Peninsula, 120 miles northwest of Detroit.
 It originated in the 1830s as a lumbering settlement.
 In 1890, Herbert Henry Dow arrived in Midland and subsequently founded The Dow Chemical Company.
-His success enabled Midland to survive the end of the logging era and to grow to its present size
+His success enabled Midland to survive the end of the logging era and to grow to its present size.

 The Robert Wood Johnson Foundation County Health Rankings and Roadmaps Project tracks health outcomes and health factors across the nation.
-Midland County ranks 7th in the State of Michigan in overall health factors and 11th in the state on overall health outcomes.
+Midland County ranks 7th of 83 counties in the State of Michigan in overall health factors and 8th in the state on overall health outcomes.

 Midland County residents enjoy access to a multitude of public and private recreation opportunities.
-The City of Midland maintains 72 parks on 2,700 acres of land, ranging from small parks that bring recreation opportunities to each neighborhood to large parks that include team sport facilities.
+The City of Midland maintains 72 parks on 2,700 acres of land, ranging from small to large parks that include team sport facilities.
 Midland County owns or manages 1,130 acres of parkland.
 Dow Gardens and the Chippewa Nature Center attract many visitors every year.
 The Midland Center for the Arts encourages participation in and appreciation for art, music, science, and history.
-The Center includes two performance venues, two museums, art studios, lecture halls, a historical campus and more.

 The Midland County COE - 2026 effort consists of four focus areas: Developing our Talent, Enriching our Community, Building our Livelihood, and Caring for our People.